kanuki00/kanuki-3ds-toolbox/README.md

 PSLB Tool
 =========
 This is a tool for converting PSLB files into human readable json files.
-PSLB files often show up in games like "Kid Icarus: Uprising" with the extention .json, even though they are not actual json files.
+PSLB files often show up in games like "Kid Icarus: Uprising" with the extention .json, even though they are not actual json files. \
 Command line usage:
 `python pslb.py [inputfile] [outputfile]`

 Documentation of the PSLB format: https://www.3dbrew.org/wiki/PSLB

+Decrypt Tool
+=
+A tool for decrypting 3ds roms.
+Used for producing .ncch files that contain a game's exheader, exefs and romfs \
+Tool made by 54634564. \
+Modified to work with python 3 by me (kanuki00). \
+Usage: \
+`sh setup-venv.sh` to set up a virtual python environment and install pycryptodome \
+`source virtual-environment/bin/activate` to activate the environment \
+`python decrypt.py Your_Rom.3ds` to decrypt you rom.